znikolovski/L738/README.md

 * [aem-clientlib-generator](https://www.npmjs.com/package/aem-clientlib-generator) - used to transform compiled CSS and JS files into an AEM client library
 * [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin) - used to trigger NPM commands via a Maven build.
 This plugin will download/install Node and NPM locally for the project, ensuring consistency and making the project easy to integrate with a Continuous Integration/Continuous Deployment environment.

+### Pre-work for both React and Angular

+As the SPA Project Archetype is not yet available publically we need to make sure that we install it in our local archetype catalog.

+1. Open the Terminal application
+2. Navigate to ~/Desktop/aem-spa-project-archetype with ```cd ~/Desktop/aem-spa-project-archetype```
+3. Execute the following command: ```mvn install```
+4. Confirm that the command executes successfully by checking for ```BUILD SUCCCESS``` in the Terminal output

 #### ![React](./images/react-logo.png) Exercise 1.1 - Open the L738 SPA React Project

 1. The [Maven Archetype for SPA Starter Kit](https://github.com/adobe/aem-spa-project-archetype/tree/master) was used to create a new SPA project with React.
 The following [parameters](./resources/lesson-1/React-archetype-params.txt) were used: